bluesky/bluesky/doc/source/documents.rst

     # 'stop' document
-    {'exit_status': 'success',  # or 'fail' or 'abort' 'reason': '',  # can describe reason for failure 'time': 1442521012.1021606,
+    {'exit_status': 'success',  # or 'fail' or 'abort' 'reason': '',  # can provide reason for failure 'time': 1442521012.1021606,
      'uid': '<randomly-generated unique ID>',
      'start': '<reference to the start document>'